mpkottawa/ignitron-preset-tools/README.md

 ---

 this program was coded 100% with chatgpt.
 I wanted a way to backup presets with ignitron, and struggled with pulling data back from the esp32 and converting it.  i simply asked chatgpt if it could convert extracted raw preset data into usable .json files .
-Then I just kept asking for more.
+Then I just kept asking for more iterations.
+Included is a preset library folder with 700+ presets I automatically scraped from the spark app

 INSTALLATION
 ---